In the Land of Saints and Sinners

 In the Land of Saints and Sinners is a 2023 Irish action thriller film directed by Robert Lorenz and written by Mark Michael McNally and Terry Loane.
 The film stars Liam Neeson in the lead role, alongside other Irish actors including Kerry Condon, Jack Gleeson, Colm Meaney and Ciarán Hinds.
-This is Neeson's second collaboration with Lorenz after the 2021 film The Marksman.
+This is Neeson's second collaboration with Lorenz, after the 2021 film The Marksman.
 In the movie, a former hitman leading a quiet life in a coastal Irish village comes out of retirement when an IRA bomber on the run from the law arrives to cause harm.

 The film premiered at the 80th Venice International Film Festival on 6 September 2023.
 It was released for streaming on Netflix on 26 April 2024.

 Plot

-In 1974, during the Troubles, four members of the Provisional Irish Republican Army - the fanatical Doireann and the three men in her squad, Conan, Séamus, and Curtis (Doireann's younger brother and least disciplined of the lot) - carry out a bombing in Belfast that kills six people, including three children.
+In 1974, during the Troubles, four members of the Provisional Irish Republican Army -the fanatical Doireann and the three men in her squad: Conan, Séamus and Curtis (Doireann's younger brother and the least disciplined of the lot) - carry out a bombing in Belfast that kills six people, including three children.
 The four then come to the Irish coastal town of Glencolmcille, County Donegal, to lie low since Doireann had been identified to the Royal Ulster Constabulary (RUC) because she had gotten out of the car to try to shoo the children away from the front of the pub that was bombed.
-In Glencolmcille Curtis stays with Sinéad, the widowed local pub keeper who is his sister-in-law, and her young daughter Moya, while the rest stay in a ramshackle shack.
+In Glencolmcille, Curtis stays with Sinéad, the widowed keeper of the local pub who is his sister-in-law, and her young daughter Moya, and the rest stay in a ramshackle shack.

 Finbar Murphy lives a quiet life in Glencolmcille.
-Apparently, when he returned from the Second World War, he found his wife had died, and he fell into an alcohol-fueled depression.
-A local crime boss, Robert McQue, rescued him from the bottle and put him to work using his combat experience as a contract killer.
-Posing as a book-seller, he is friendly with the local Garda officer, Vinnie, and Finbar's neighbour, Rita.
+Apparently, when he returned from the Second World War, he found that his wife had died, and he fell into an alcohol-fueled depression.
+A local crime boss, Robert McQue, rescued him from the bottle and put him to work by using his combat experience as a contract killer.
+Posing as a book-seller, he is friendly with the local Garda officer, Vinnie, and with Finbar's neighbour, Rita.
 He travels to Bantry, County Cork, and kidnaps a target in a routine job.
-The target is a former contract killer who, while waiting for Finbar to shoot him at his self-dug grave, urges him to make something of the rest of his life.
+The target is a former contract killer, who, while waiting for Finbar to shoot him at his self-dug grave, urges him to make something of the rest of his life.
 Finbar then ends his relationship with Robert when he collects on the killing, which forces the latter to rely on Kevin, a troubled younger man, for future jobs.